script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Light

 ## Sliders
-- Full Range Slider Interaction, no snagging on the number input
+- Full range slider interaction, no snagging on the number input
 - Slider cursor is not a hand, it's an up arrow instead, like in v2.10
-- The Opacity Slider is 100 rather than 100.0
+- The Opacity slider is 100 rather than 100.0
 - Slider overlay text is adjusted from the edge of the slider

 ## Painting